-- c) The County will consult and work cooperatively with the local municipalities to ensure that the County-wide network is contiguous with local active transportation networks. - d) The County and local municipalities will work towards providing safe bicycle and pedestrian paths, both along the roadway or separated from the roadway, on existing and proposed roads, on abandoned transportation corridors, on trail dedications or easements associated with rehabilitated mineral aggregate operations, and connecting parks and open spaces, as appropriate. - e) The County and local municipalities are encouraged to interconnect existing walking trails and bicycle paths and, where feasible and appropriate, provide continuous trail system linkages. - f) The County and local municipalities are encouraged to promote accessible and convenient trail systems within a reasonable distance from any trailheads. - g) The County and local municipalities are encouraged to promote aesthetically pleasing, safe trail systems, for recreational and utilitarian purposes.
+- a) The County and local municipalities will support the implementation of the DCATT Master Plan and trail network as identified in the DCATT and generally shown on Schedule H and H1.
+The proposed network facility types are outlined in the DCATT and associated Planning and Design Guidelines and will be considered in the implementation of the active transportation network.
+Local municipalities are encouraged to establish more detailed and comprehensive active transportation master plans which complement the DCATT Master Plan. - b) The County and local municipalities will support the development of the active transportation network by considering cycling and pedestrian enhancements to County and local roads to implement the trails network when they are scheduled for improvements, and subject to the County and local municipality's capital works program. - c) The County will consult and work cooperatively with the local municipalities to ensure that the County-wide network is contiguous with local active transportation networks. - d) The County and local municipalities will work towards providing safe bicycle and pedestrian paths, both along the roadway or separated from the roadway, on existing and proposed roads, on abandoned transportation corridors, on trail dedications or easements associated with rehabilitated mineral aggregate operations, and connecting parks and open spaces, as appropriate. - e) The County and local municipalities are encouraged to interconnect existing walking trails and bicycle paths and, where feasible and appropriate, provide continuous trail system linkages. - f) The County and local municipalities are encouraged to promote accessible and convenient trail systems within a reasonable distance from any trailheads. - g) The County and local municipalities are encouraged to promote aesthetically pleasing, safe trail systems, for recreational and utilitarian purposes.
 Particular attention will be given to trail systems associated with natural assets including watercourses, parks, and natural features. - h) The implementation of trail systems will be feasible in terms of the costs and benefits associated with the route selection.
-Healthy lifestyles, sustainability, and safetythe quality of neighbourhood character will be taken into consideration. - i) The County and local municipalities will encourage the integration of bicycle path and walkway systems into the design of transportation facilities by including facilities such as sufficient and protected bicycle storage areas at places of employment and community infrastructure, facilities, and cultural and shopping locations, where appropriate. - j) The County and local municipalities are encouraged, where applicable, to implement and operate an effective trail system maintenance program. - k) The County and local municipalities in association with other organizations and agencies are encouraged to support the development and promotion of scenic, recreational and educational pathways and trails (such as the Bruce Trail) with well signed and interesting attractions along the Niagara Escarpment and connected multipurpose trail systems throughout the County. - I) The County and local municipalities are encouraged to support the use of active and inactive rail corridors for use as multi-use trails where feasible and appropriate. - m) The County, local municipalities and partners will pursue alternative funding from other levels of government and the private sector to implement the active transportation and trail routes in the County, and have a lead role in public outreach and in promoting the benefits of active transportation. - n) Local municipalities are encouraged through their official plans to require the dedication of lands for roads and active transportation, such as pedestrian and bicycle pathways, and public transit rights-of-way as a condition of subdivision approvals in accordance with the Planning Act.
+Healthy lifestyles, sustainability, and the quality of neighbourhood character will be taken into consideration. - i) The County and local municipalities will encourage the integration of bicycle path and walkway systems into the design of transportation facilities by including facilities such as sufficient and protected bicycle storage areas at places of employment and community infrastructure, facilities, and cultural and shopping locations, where appropriate. - j) The County and local municipalities are encouraged, where applicable, to implement and operate an effective trail system maintenance program.

+- k) The County and local municipalities in association with other organizations and agencies are encouraged to support the development and promotion of scenic. recreational and educational pathways and trails (such as the Bruce Trail) with wellsigned and interesting attractions along the Niagara Escarpment and connected multi-purpose trail systems throughout the County. - 1) The County and local municipalities are encouraged to support the use of active and inactive rail corridors for use as multi-use trails where feasible and appropriate. - m) The County, local municipalities and partners will pursue alternative funding from other levels of government and the private sector to implement the active transportation and trail routes in the County, and have a lead role in public outreach and in promoting the benefits of active transportation. - n) Local municipalities are encouraged through their official plans to require the dedication of lands for roads and active transportation, such as pedestrian and bicycle pathways, and public transit rights-of-way as a condition of subdivision approvals in accordance with the Planning Act.